State of Voice Network Security

 Caller ID Spoofing Continues to Rise

-It also continues to be very easy for hackers and abusers to spoof phone numbers.
-In 2021 when a voice network or contact center receives a call, they can’t trust the information on the caller ID and they can’t trust the person who is calling in.
+Despite increased focus from the FCC, and legislators, and a host of state and local laws passed attempting to diminish the trend, it continues to be very easy for hackers and abusers to spoof phone numbers.
+In 2022 when a voice network or contact center receives a call, they can’t trust the information on the caller ID and they can’t trust the person who is calling in.
 And that’s one reason why fraud and various other types of attacks and threats continue to rise.

 TDoS is a Continued Threat to Healthcare, Emergency Services, and Other Sectors